 Data Source: aws_route#

-This resource can prove useful when finding the resource associated with a CIDR.
+This resource can be used when finding the resource associated with a CIDR.
 For example, finding the peering connection associated with a CIDR value.

 Example Usage#

-The following example shows how one might use a CIDR value to find a network interface id and use this to create a data source of that network interface.
+The following example shows how one might use a CIDR value to find the ID of a network interface and use this to create a data source of that network interface.

 variable "subnet_id" {}